dougransom/dtactions/README.md

 ## Status

 dtactions code has been updated from Python 2 to Python 3.
-It is experimental at this moment.
+It is experimental at this moment. (and for a long time).
+Some modules are used more frequently, as 'sendkeys.py'.

-The packages are ccurrently published in the [Test Python Packaging Index](https://test.pypi.org/) rather than the [Python Packaging Index](https://pypi.org/).
-The pip commands are a bit more complicated for this.
+You can `pip install dtactions` manually.

 ## Instructions for End Users

-If you would like to install dtactions for use, but not as a developer, here are the instructions:

-Install Python and Natlink and the packages you would like to use (Dragonfly, Caster, Unimacro, Vocola) as described in the Natlink repository README.

-1. Install dtactions
-   It will also pull any prequisites from the [Python Packaging Index](https://pypi.org/).

-   - `py -m pip install  dtactions`

-   This will install the packages in your Python site-packages area.
-It will also add the following commands, which should be in your path now in your commmand prompt:
+Normally dtactions is installed via pip when you install the package (Dragonfly, Caster, Unimacro, Vocola) that uses dtactions.
+At the moment, mainly Vocola and Unimacro use dtactions.

 ## Instructions for Developers